-- 1. Log on to SYSTEM: The installation procedure copies files onto the system disk.
-You must be logged to the SYSTEM account (or another fully privileged account) to perform the installation. - 2.
-Gather information for the installation: During installation, you MUST configure at least one network device during the initial configuration phase.
+1. Log in to your SYSTEM account.

+The installation procedure copies files onto the system disk.
+You must be logged in to the SYSTEM account (or another fully privileged account) to perform the installation.

+2. Gather information for the installation.

+During installation, you must configure at least one network device during the initial configuration phase.
 Gather the required information before installing the PCSI kit.
 The following table provides a checklist for your information.